zzangupenn/utilitySuite/README.md

 <h3 align="center"> <em>🚀✨ Cut through boilerplate.
 Save time.
 Stay focused.</em> ⚡️🔥</h3>

 ## 🧱 Usage
-The package is set up so that it only imports the necessary libraries when you create an object.
+The package is set up so that it only imports needed libraries when an object is created.
 Simply pip install the needed package as you go.
 ```
 git clone git@github.com:zzangupenn/utilitySuite.git
 cd utilitySuite